Tobias Saunders: Early years in Colonial America

-Tobias Saunders first appears in the Plymouth Colony on the Company Rolls of Taunton in August, 1643.
+Saunders first appears in the Plymouth Colony on the Company Rolls of Taunton in August, 1643.
 These rolls contain the names of all male persons between sixteen and sixty years, who were able to perform military duty.
 Between 1649–1650 Saunders lived in the home of Lawrence Turner, while working at the Saugus Ironworks in the Massachusetts Bay Colony.
 By 1654 Saunders and Turner were purchasing property in Newport, Rhode Island.
 Saunders was recorded as a Freeman in the town of Newport in 1655.